FatemaGirnary/Project_4/README.md

 ## Project Outline
-The goal of this project was to accurately predict whether a patient will experience heart failure based on the following features:
+The goal of this project was to use a machine learning model accurately predict whether a patient will experience heart failure based on the following features:

 - Age
 - Sex